-Ceramics Now Magazine: Tell us about your work exhibited in the Overthrown: Clay Without Limits exhibition.
+Tell us about the work you exhibited at the Overthrown: Clay Without Limits exhibition.

 For this current installation in Denver, I scavenged and borrowed materials and objects from the Colorado School of Mines and Geological Museum in Golden, CO, and the Edgar Experimental Mines in Idaho Springs, CO.
 Boulder ReSource and thrift shops in the area were also sources of materials and forms, including a stained glass door picturing a coyote and flowers, and a large brown ear-less plastic bear head.